[Sir Jeffery Amherst, Knight of the Most honorable Order of the Bath, Governor of Virginia...]

 Mezzotint, sheet 380 x 285mm (15 x 11¼").
 Thread margins.
 Repairs.

-Three quarter length portrait of Lady Mary Beauchamp Proctor (d.1847), wife of Sir Thomas Beauchamp Proctor, 2nd Baronet, (1756-1827).
+Three quarter length portrait of Lady Mary Beauchamp Proctor (1760-1848), wife of Sir Thomas Beauchamp Proctor, 2nd Baronet, (1756-1827).
 She is seen placing wreath of flowers on statue of Hymen, which a putto is clinging to.
 She wears a loose, flowing gown and her hair dressed high.
 In the background are pillars and curtains.
+Born Mary Palmer, she was a noted beauty who was also painted by George Romney (now in the Huntington Library).
+CS 121.II

 Lady Bingham.